Swapping in Operating System: How It Works & Benefits

 2. Keep Unused Programs Closed: Leave only the programs you need open.
 The other programs you’re not going to use can be closed, which will free up memory and lessen swapping.

-3. Check the Running Processes: Check the programs you have open and processes that use the most memory, and see if you need to close or limit any programs that you are not using.
+3. Check the Running Processes: Check the programs you have open and processes that use the most memory, and see if you need to close or limit any programs that you are not using to prevent thrashing.

 Conclusion

-Take your skills to the next level by enrolling in the Software Engineering Course today and gaining hands-on experience.
+Take your skills to the next level by enrolling in the Software Engineering Course today and gain hands-on experience.
 Also, prepare for job interviews with Software Engineering Interview Questions prepared by industry experts.

-Swapping is the process of moving processes between RAM and disk to manage memory efficiently.
+Swapping helps in moving the processes between RAM and disk to manage memory efficiently and improve the performance.

 Q2.
 How does swapping help in memory management?